james-flemings/pygrad/README.md

 cd build && ctest
 ```

-When compiling the main program, make sure to have the flags `-O3` and `-fopenmp`.
+When compiling the main program, make sure to have the flags `-O3` and `-fopenmp` (this is done automatically with the Makefile).